Riigikohus on Eesti Vabariigi kõrgeim kohus.

 2. A judge shall fulfil the functions of his or her office impartially, without self-interest, carefully, and shall exercise the power vested in him or her in the best way possible.

 3. A judge shall arrange his or her life and activities, including legal activities, so that the threat of a possible conflict with his or her judicial duties is minimal.

 4. A judge may be engaged in law creation and improvement of the legal and judicial system, and in teaching and research.

 5. A judge may also be active in citizens’ associations and charitable organisations, while avoiding the conflict of interests and being taken advantage of against the interests of administration of justice.
 A judge may also participate in activities aimed at gaining profit, while respecting the practices of good conduct and fair business.

 6. A judge shall avoid indecency in all his or her actions and statements.
 Being under public scrutiny a judge shall accept personal restrictions that may seem encumbering for an ordinary citizen.
 First of all, a judge shall behave in a manner compatible with the dignity of the judicial office.

 7. A judge shall refrain from political activities and statements reflecting his or her political countenance.

 8. A judge shall be a paragon of a law-abiding person observing legal order.

 9. A judge shall point out to a colleague his or her indisputably indecent behaviour and the violation of the rules established in this Code and shall try to put an end to such behaviour.
-If need be, he or she shall inform the general assembly of Estonian judges or the Chairman of the court of the incident.
+If need be, he or she shall inform the full court of Estonian judges or the chairman of the court of the incident.